pokeninja66/one-stream-crud/README.md

 - **Backend**: RESTful API built with Laravel (PHP 8.3).
 - **Frontend**: Modern UI built with React, TypeScript, Inertia.js, and Tailwind CSS.
 - **Database**: Supports PostgreSQL for production and SQLite for local development.
-- **API Documentation**: Integrated Swagger UI for interactive API documentation.
+- **API Documentation**: Integrated iDoc for interactive API documentation.
 - **Testing**: Comprehensive test suite using Pest for backend testing.
 - **Containerization**: Fully containerized using Docker with a multi-stage build for optimized production images.
 - **Deployment**: Continuous deployment configured for [Render.com](https://render.com/) via a `render.yaml` file.